litansh/compose-Nginx-Jenkins/README.md

 # Usage:

-From the top level of the cloned repository, create the directories that will be used for managing the data on the host. mkdir -p jenkins_home/ logs/nginx/ certs/
+From the top level of the cloned repository, create the directories that will be used for managing the data on the host: mkdir -p jenkins_home/ logs/nginx/ certs/

+run:
+docker-compose build
+docker-compose up